marcelpatrick/Coursera_Import_GameConfig_DataTable/README.md

 	GENERATED_BODY()

 private:
-	//Declare a FMyDataStructpointer to store the rows of the file FMyDataStruct* ConfigurationDataRow;
+	//Declare a FMyDataStruct pointer to store the rows of the file FMyDataStruct* ConfigurationDataRow;

 public:
-	// Sets default values for this actor's properties AMyActor();
+	//A constructor that sets default values for this actor's properties AMyActor();

 	//Allows to use the blueprint editor to populate this UDataTable variable with values from the data table I imported